Reflection on Six Years of Writing Online

 The poem I wrote to my daughter-in-law has more reads than any of my prose articles.
 Should I write more poetry or more sentiments to my loved ones?

 Poetry has never been a serious consideration for me.
 I read the poetry of contemporaries like Manatita, Whonunuwho and John Hansen (aka Jodah) and enjoy poetic heights that I dare not try to reach.
 I admire and embrace the thrill and beauty of their art, but I will never try to imitate them.
 I am no poet.

-Imagine then, how surprised I am to find that the poem I wrote to my daughter-in-law in 2011 has held its position on top all the prose articles I have written before and after.
+Imagine then, how surprised I am to find that the poem I wrote to my daughter-in-law in 2011 (Poem and Prayers for My Daughter In Law) has held its position on top all the prose articles I have written before and after.
 Daughter-in-law happens to be one of the most popular search phrases among my articles.
 The stats lowered somewhat, but they have risen a little since I refreshed the poem and sent it to her again on her sixth wedding anniversary.
 So after all, it may be my love and devotion to her, and not any poetic skill, that has gained this article its top position.

 Therefore, I will continue reading poets like Manatita, Whonunuwho and John Hansen and I will keep on loving my daughter-in-law.

 Three major Caribbean news sources copied my 2013 article on a local event.
 Should I demand that they make me a news reporter for the region?

 The story was copied word for word on all three sites, and only one mentioned my name and provided a link to the original article.
 I still wonder how many more reads I would have gotten if all three agencies had done the right thing.
 I wrote to the one geographically closest to me requesting credit, but did not receive a reply.
 But do I really care?
 I recognize my responsibility to help stamp out copyright fraud on behalf of all writers, and my lack of effort in fighting for our rights.
 That bothers me—a little.